-The use of adjusting journal entries is a key part of the period closing processing, as noted in the accounting cycle, where you convert a preliminary trial balance into a final trial balance.
+The use of adjusting journal entries is a key part of the period closing processing, as noted in the accounting cycle, where a preliminary trial balance is converted into a final trial balance.
 It is usually not possible to create financial statements that are fully in compliance with accounting standards without the use of adjusting entries.

 An adjusting entry can used for any type of accounting transaction; here are some of the more common ones:

 - To record depreciation and amortization for the period

 - To record an allowance for doubtful accounts

 - To record a reserve for obsolete inventory